mariobehling/FunkeHack/README.md

 ## 5. Business Opportunities
 * Free and Open Source Skills for free
 * Closed skills paid

+## 6. How do we get Customers
 * Platform is based on Open Source and has a lot of potential to engage developers
+* We have a large developer network as founders of FOSSASIA
-* We are participating in Google Summer of Code and Google Code-In where we can push the platform
+* Participating in Google Summer of Code and Google Code-In where we can push the platform

-## 6. Competitors
+## 6. Who are our Competitors
 * sayspring.com
 * Alexa, Google, Siri as platforms itself